 - not returning the urine sample promptly

-Other factors that may interfere with results include acute stress and vigorous exercise, so inform your doctor if that is the case.
-In some of these circumstances, your doctor may want you to repeat the test.
+Other factors that may interfere with results include acute stress and vigorous exercise.
+Let your doctor if that’s the case for you.
+Your doctor may want you to repeat the test in some cases.

-Your doctor will explain the results of your test and advise if additional testing is required.
+Your doctor will explain the results of your test and let you know if you need additional testing.